minter/wademinter-com/_projects/3-speaking.md

 I enjoy getting out in front of people and talking about my passions: Great software, diverse development teams, supporting entry-level developers, and having a customer-focused mindset.
 I also emcee events - providing an entertaining and energetic experience for conference-goers.

+> I had the absolute pleasure of working with Wade during the Innovate Raleigh Summit.
+Wade has been an incredible supporter of our region’s entrepreneurial and innovation ecosystem and we are so grateful for his leadership.
+He is consistently kind, creative, generous, and not to mention hilarious -- a true joy to work with.
+I sincerely hope that we have the opportunity to work together again. --Bridget Harrington, Executive Director of Innovate Raleigh

 One of my most popular workshops is my applied improv training.
 In only a few hours, I can take a group of introverted strangers and teach them about collaboration, listening, ideation, empathy, and more!

 Here's a sampling of where I've spoken.
 I'd love to add your event to the list!